-Web Tracking is one of the most powerful features included in Marketing Automation Professional (MA Professional).
+Web Tracking is one of the most powerful features included in Communications Professional.
 It allows you to generate code specific to a domain you wish to track.
-Once that code is installed onto your website, MA Professional will start receiving data about who is accessing your website and how they are interacting with it.
+Once that code is installed onto your website, Communications Professional will start receiving data about who is accessing your website and how they are interacting with it.
 Web Tracking is very similar to Google Analytics (it also coexists with Google Analytics peacefully), and now allows you to harness its analytical data for your digital-marketing efforts.
 Web Tracking is both an insight and action tool, not just a reporting tool.
 And while it is a powerful tool, properly planning to implement Web Tracking is perhaps the most important step of all.

 Web Tracking code

-Once you have your MA Professional account established, it provides you with the code for your website.
+Once you have your Communications Professional account established, it provides you with the code for your website.
 You can even track multiple domains at once.
-Getting the necessary code from MA Professional is quick and easy, but before that code gets added to your website, stop and take some time to map out:
+Getting the necessary code from Communications Professional is quick and easy, but before that code gets added to your website, stop and take some time to map out:

 - What you want to do with Web Tracking

 - What you want it to do for you